SCERTS Manual pic

 Who developed SCERTS?

-The SCERTS Model collaborators include the team of Barry Prizant, Amy Wetherby, Emily Rubin, and Amy Laurent, who have training in Speech-Language Pathology, Special Education, Behavioral and Developmental Psychology, Occupational Therapy and Family-Centered Practice.
+The SCERTS Model collaborators include the team of Barry Prizant, Amy Wetherby, Emily Rubin, and Amy Laurent, who have training in Speech-Language Pathology, Special Education, Developmental Psychology, Occupational Therapy and Family-Centered Practice.
 The SCERTS Collaborators have more than 100 years experience in university, hospital, clinical and educational settings, are actively involved in clinical work, research, and educational consultation.
 The collaborators have published extensively in scholarly journals and volumes on ASD and related disabilities.
 A comprehensive two-volume manual provides detailed guidance for assessment and intervention efforts (Prizant, Wetherby, Rubin, Laurent, & Rydell, 2006).

 Comments from Parents and Professionals: